These are just some of our favourite sites:

 Best time to dive is 4.5 hours after high water.

-Hedwig Lunstedt – sunk 1974, a complete wreck laying in 32M of water on laying on her port side, easy wreck penetration into the accommodation area.
+Hedwig Lunstedt – sunk 1974, a complete wreck laying in 32M of water on lying on her port side, easy wreck penetration into the accommodation area.

 HMS Prince Leopold – sunk in 1940 and sitting upright in 30M of water, a large Bofors gun is mounted on the stern and points towards the surface.